historicalsource/checkpoint/README.md

 -- From "Moonmist", an article by Jimmy Maher (https://www.filfre.net/2015/03/moonmist/)

 * The working title was "Spy", and this was also the working title of Border Zone.
 Therefore it is often reported that Border Zone is a refashioning of Spy/Checkpoint, but Marc Blank's cold-war thriller game was written entirely separate.
-* Stu Galley turned his attention from this project to what would eventually become "Moonmist".
+* Stu Galley turned his attention from this project to a game that would eventually become "Moonmist".